uofu-ccts/redcap-docker-compose/README.md

  * Once `.env` file settings are correct, from the `rdc` folder type `docker compose up -d`
  * Open your web browser and goto `http://localhost` (or, in some cases with macs `http://127.0.0.1`) and follow directions for further installation
- * (Initial build) - you will need to download the RedCAP code.
+   * (Initial build) - you will need to download the RedCAP code on initial build.
 Use the BMIC general user and password.
+Available from the Keepass file username: u7ah.r3dcap
-Available from Randy
+   * Only use the default community account to ask questions after all department resources have been tried

 :warning: **If you have a previous version of redcap-docker-compose make sure you change the `DOCKER_PREFIX` variable otherwise you may corrupt your existing installation.
 Please see the full docs for more detail**